-In order to give a proper meaning to the European citizenship, it is necessary to generate a sense of belonging and to identify a cluster of values to characterize Europe, not just as a simple union of States but as an organization with its own cultural identity.
+In order to understand what does it mean to be a European citizen, it is therefore necessary to create a sense of belonging and to recognize a set of values that are identifying Europe, which is not considered as a simple union of States but as an organisation that has its own cultural identity.

-In 1957 the Treaties of Rome instituted the EEC, the European Economic Community, and Euratom, European Atomic Energy Community.
-By the Maastricht Treaty, in 1992, a wider Union organization came up beside the communities, which included all the other organizations and that came up to replace them all.
+In 1957 the Treaties of Rome established the EEC (European Economic Community) and in the Maastricht Treaty, in 1992, the Communities were accompanied by a broader system, that of the Union, which incorporated all the other organizations and which ended up replacing them.

-Nowadays the European Union represents the political and economic union of 28 States:
+The Post-Brexit European Union represents a political and economic union of 27 states:

 Among the applicant Countries which aim to become member of the EU there are: